emard/ulx3s-bin/fpga/usb/README.md

 # USB HID demo

-Plug into US2 USB1.0 (low-speed) device like mouse, keyboard, joystick.
+Plug into US2 or on side adapter US3, US4 some
+USB1.0 (low-speed) device like mouse, keyboard, joystick.

 USB reports will be displayed as HEX numbers